HumanSignal/label-studio/docs/source/guide/manage_users.md

 !!! warning
     `NOT_ACTIVATED` status is not available for users in Label Studio, but they are assigned to `Pending` status.

-If a user is in `Pending` status then it means he is invited by his role which is not defined by the admin.
+If a user is in `Pending` status then it means he was invited and signed up for the account, but his role is not defined by administrator.

-If you assign `Deactivate` to a role then it means you free one seat in license.
+If you assign `Deactivate` to a role then it means you free one seat in license and a user with deactivated doesn't have access to your organization.

 ### Programmatically assign roles
 To programmatically activate and assign roles to users, you can use the following API endpoints.